azizsinancabuk/Medical-Software-Portfolio/README.md

 Output:

-[2, 6]
+[1, 6]

-The pattern occurs at positions 2 and 6 in the text.
+The pattern occurs at positions 1 and 6 in the text (using 0-based indexing).

 ## How It Works